-In 2019 penalties are more rare.
-First, most websites that engage in old school black hat tactics no longer see benefits.
-Second, the website’s that are “supposed” to be in the top 10 are now usually placed there.
+Today, penalties are rare.
+First, most websites that use old-school black hat tactics no longer see benefits.
+Second, the websites that are “supposed” to be in the top 10 are now usually placed there.
 So there’s no reason to knock a website down 20 or 30 spots because it was never high enough to warrant consideration in the first place.
-Second, Google now has a better grasp on how to rank websites for their positive qualities.
+Second, Google now has a better grasp on ranking websites for their positive qualities.

 If your website has been hacked a giant red notice will appear to all visitors.
-Needless to say this is bad for SEO purposes and it can be a reason why Google would dismiss you from search results.
+Needless to say, this is bad for SEO purposes, which can be why Google would dismiss you from search results.
 One of Google’s duties is to protect its users from viruses or unsafe web interactions like phishing.

 Lack of Reviews

-Being sandboxed on Google Maps can be a result of reviews or lack thereof.
+Being sandboxed on Google Maps can stem from reviews or lack thereof.
 While you might have hundreds of reviews on Angie’s List and HomeAdvisor having zero on Google is a bad look.
-That’s not to say you get no credit for other reviews but having at least some on Google gives you far more credibility, particularly when it comes to Google Maps rankings.
+That’s not to say you get no credit for other reviews but having at least some on Google gives you far more credibility, particularly regarding Google Maps rankings.

 Poor Site Quality

 Most ranking problems can be traced back to poor website quality.
-This can be from the perspective of content, design, and most commonly; a combination of both.
+This can be from the perspective of content, design, and, most commonly, a combination of both.
 Most plumbers who call us for help have a template website that they mistakenly believe is custom.

 Is The Google Sandbox a Myth?

-What we do know however is that certain qualities on a page will influence its ability to rank.
-What kind of terminology you want to ascribe to such concepts as entirely up to you but what we know as a digital marketing agency for plumbers is that our clients are successful when they have custom websites optimized for search and coded cleanly with schema markup and mobile usability.
+What we do know, however, is that certain qualities on a page will influence its ability to rank.
+What kind of terminology you want to ascribe to such concepts is entirely up to you, but what we know as a digital marketing agency for plumbers is that our clients are successful when they have custom websites optimized for search and coded cleanly with schema markup and mobile usability.
 There’s really no complicated way to deny it.